echocosm/KittyKaravans/README.md

 ## Features

 This is a python based discord bot for running the game Kitty Karavans
+### Commands
+/sync - Sync commands

+/inventory - Print inventory
+/join - Start a Karavan or join an existing one /upgrade - upgrades
+/delete - Delete A Karavan
+/kick - Kick a player from a Karavan

 ### Rooms
 #### 🎍 Garden Room